High School Diploma Program

 High School students at ISB are expected to be working in good faith toward completion of the School’s graduation requirements within a four-year period.
 All students are expected to graduate from ISB by the time they are 19 years of age.
 By the end of high school, the ISB graduate will have earned a minimum of 24 credits.
 In addition, students will have demonstrated, through participation in co-curricular, athletic, and service opportunities, their commitment to global citizenship and to enriching the world around them.

-ISB is fully accredited by both the New England Association of Schools and Colleges (NEASC) in the United States and the National Center for School Curriculum and Textbook Development (NCCT) here in China.
+ISB is fully accredited by the New England Association of Schools and Colleges (NEASC) in the United States, the Council of International Schools (CIS), and the National Center for School Curriculum and Textbook Development (NCCT) here in China.
 The ISB high school diploma is highly respected by colleges and universities around the world.

-ISB is also authorized by the International Baccalaureate Organization to administer the IB Diploma Programme in grades 11 and 12.
+ISB is also authorized by the International Baccalaureate Organization (IBO) to administer the IB Diploma Programme in grades 11 and 12.
 The opportunity to earn this second diploma presents an exciting, challenging pathway of studies for many of our students.
-Students in grades 11 and 12 who choose not to pursue the IB Diploma may choose to undertake IB courses at the Standard Level or the Higher Level, complemented by ISB courses, to create a personalized program that aligns with their passions and goals.
+Students in grades 11 and 12 who choose not to pursue the IB Diploma may choose to undertake IB courses at the Standard Level or the Higher Level, complemented by ISB courses and a small number of Advanced Placement (AP) courses, to create a personalized program that aligns with their passions and goals.
 For further information about the IB Diploma and IB courses, visit the IB Diploma Programme pages of the Dragons’ Gate, or read the brochure available from the High School Office or from the IB Coordinator.

 Diploma & Course Requirements